MohamedMehery/MohamedMehery/README.md

 - 👋 Hi, I’m @MohamedMehery
 - 👀 I’m interested in ...
+Embedded systems
 - 🌱 I’m currently learning ...
+Embedded software
 - 💞️ I’m looking to collaborate on ...
 Embedded software development
 - 📫 How to reach me ... +20-01288761365